unicitynetwork/state-transition-sdk-js/README.md

   new PredicateFactory(),
 );

-// The receipient finishes the transaction with the recipient predicate const updateToken = await client.finishTransaction( importedToken, await TokenState.create(recipientPredicate, new TextEncoder().encode('my custom data')),
+// The recipient finishes the transaction with the recipient predicate const updateToken = await client.finishTransaction( importedToken, await TokenState.create(recipientPredicate, new TextEncoder().encode('my custom data')),